 DHA does not accept weddings, work purposes, pregnancy and child birth, cultural and religious activities as acceptable reasons for leave.
 Further the length of Approved Leave is to be strictly in keeping with the reason for the leave.
 Students must apply for approved leave in advanced, in writing and submit supporting documentation i.e. medical certificate from a registered medical practitioner, death certificate and return air tickets.

-If leave is requested beyond 4 weeks, students will be required to defer their studies for the duration of the leave and reapply for their visa once the leave is over.
-ACBI will change the CoE accordingly and notify DHA via PRISMS.
+If leave is requested beyond 2 weeks, students will be required to defer their studies for the duration of the leave and reapply for their visa once the leave is over.

+ACBI will notify DHA via PRISMS.

-35. Deferral or Suspension of Studies
+32. Deferral or Suspension of Studies